kidpaul94/kmr-iiwa-gripkit-cr-plus-l/README.md

     └── kmr_iiwa_gripkit_cr_plus_l_moveit

 ## Note
-At the moment, we are currently preparing a reconfigurable moveit file.
+At the moment, we are currently tuning physical parameters of ROS controller.

 ## How to use
 Download the repository: